Contraception advice

 • Libido changes

-Evidence supports the effectiveness and safety of various contraceptive methods, ensuring they are suitable for diverse populations, including adolescents and women with different reproductive histories.
+Evidence supports the effectiveness and safety of various contraceptive methods for diverse populations including adolescents and women with different reproductive histories.

 Contraception Across Life Stages

-Your contraceptive needs can change depending on your age and life situation:
+Your contraceptive needs change with age and life situation:

-• Teens and young women: focus on ease of use, skin benefits, and STI protection
+• Teens and young women: ease of use, skin benefits, STI protection

-• Women over 40: transition options to prepare for perimenopause and menopause
+• Women over 40: transition options for perimenopause and menopause

-• Women with medical conditions: personalised plans for those with migraines, clotting risks, endometriosis, etc.
+• Women with medical conditions: personalised plans for migraines, clotting risks, endometriosis etc.

 Personalised advice helps you navigate these transitions smoothly.
-Different life stages and relationships can also influence your contraceptive needs.
+Different life stages and relationships can also impact your contraceptive needs.

 Emergency Contraception

-• Emergency contraceptive pill (within 3–5 days, depending on the type)
+• Emergency pill (within 3-5 days depending on the type)

-Early advice can maximise effectiveness — don’t hesitate to reach out promptly.
+Early advice can maximise effectiveness — don’t wait to get in touch.

-Prompt diagnosis of contraceptive failure can help in choosing the most effective emergency contraception.
+Prompt diagnosis of contraceptive failure can help choose the most effective emergency contraception.

 Why Choose Happiher for Contraception Advice?

-If you’re looking for contraception advice in London, Happiher offers:
+If you need contraception advice in London Happiher offers:

-• Specialist private consultations and comprehensive gynaecology services
+• Specialist private consultations and full gynaecology services

-• On-site coil and implant fitting where appropriate
+• On-site coil and implant fitting where possible

-• Immediate support for side effect management or changes
+• Immediate support for side effects or changes

-Patients can benefit from on-site testing to ensure comprehensive care.
+Patients can have on-site testing to ensure comprehensive care.

-Choosing contraception is about more than just preventing pregnancy — it’s about empowering your life, your choices, and your future.
+Choosing contraception is about more than just preventing pregnancy — it’s about your life, your choices and your future.

-You deserve contraception that fits your needs — not just what’s most commonly prescribed.
-Whether you’re looking for your first method, need a change, or simply want to explore your options, expert, personalised advice can make all the difference.
+You want contraception that suits you — not just what’s most popular.
+Whether you’re starting out, need a change or just want to know your options, expert advice makes all the difference.

-Choosing a method of contraception is a deeply personal decision — one that can change depending on your lifestyle, your health, and your future plans.
-With so many options available today, it can feel overwhelming to know which is right for you.
+Choosing a method of contraception is a personal decision — one that can change depending on your lifestyle, your health and your plans.
+With so many options out there, it can feel overwhelming to know which is right for you.

-At Happiher, we believe that contraception advice should be tailored, not templated.
-As a private gynaecologist in London, I help women explore their options in a supportive, informed setting — ensuring your choice fits your body and your goals.
+At Happiher, we believe contraception advice should be bespoke, not templated.
+As a private gynaecologist in London, I help women explore their options in a supportive, informed environment — so your choice fits your body and your goals.

 Contraception isn’t one-size-fits-all.
 What suits your best friend or even your past self might not suit you today.
-Your medical history, menstrual health, lifestyle, and reproductive plans all play a role in finding the right solution.
+Your medical history, menstrual health, lifestyle and reproductive plans all play a part in finding the right solution.

-During your appointment, you can expect comprehensive care that includes consultations, physical examinations, and investigations to address your reproductive health concerns.
+During your appointment you can expect full care that includes consultations, physical examinations and investigations to address your reproductive health concerns.

-• Your health background (including blood pressure, migraines, family history, etc.)
+• Your medical background (including blood pressure, migraines, family history etc.)

 • Your menstrual cycle and hormonal profile